-It’s been six years since our move from the USA to Israel when I wrote ‘The Ultimate in Decluttering’.
+It’s been six years since our move from the USA to Israel when I wrote ‘The Ultimate in De-cluttering’.
 This was before I officially called myself Klutter Koach.
-I am happy to say we wisely selected our items we brought with us.
+I am happy to say we wisely selected the items we brought with us.
 The one thing I would have done differently was to have ditched the American beds, as they have always posed a problem overwhelming the small Israeli bedrooms with their bulkiness.
-Little by little we have been replacing them with their narrower Israeli counterparts.
+Little by little, we have been replacing them with their narrower Israeli counterparts.

 My husband and I had been going back and forth on whether to move to a larger apartment.
 To have the space we wanted in an affordable price range, it would have meant moving to a new neighborhood which is still a construction zone.
 We had our qualms.
 In the end, we decided to renew our lease and not move.

 To make our current space work better for the family, we decided to flip-flop all the bedrooms of whose bedroom was whose.
 It was exhausting to get everything moved, plus a few disagreements along the way, but the end result was a good one.
 We are happy with the new arrangement.
 It was a two-step process.
 The first step was moving the furniture.
 The second step was transferring the belongings to their new locations.
 Since no clutter was involved, it was a matter of re-purposing shelves, drawers, and bookcases.
 Time-consuming it was, but better than packing up an entire house and moving.

 This is the time of year when most people tend to relocate or make aliya.
 Lots of decisions are being made on what to take or not take.
 I have one Pearl of Wisdom to impart.
 That is: follow the sage advise of Marie Kondo with a Yiddish twist– if an item doesn’t spark joy, don’t shlep it, bring it, or pack it.